Sarah BerryWeb Marketing Consultant

-Now, if you’re ready to start producing SEO content for your business, keep reading.
+Now, if you’re ready to start learning more about and producing SEO content for your business, keep reading.
 This post covers not just how to write SEO content but how to write good content for SEO.
 Even better, it includes a free and fast tool for analyzing your existing SEO content — try it now!